energietransitie/twomes-p1-gateway-hardware/README.md

 To convert the PCBs into a format suitable for fabrication, consult the webpage of your PCB manufacturer of choice.
 For example, see the [JLCPCB guide on how to export Gerbers](https://support.jlcpcb.com/article/149-how-to-generate-gerber-and-drill-files-in-kicad) and the  [JLCPCB guide how to export the BOM and POS files](https://support.jlcpcb.com/article/84-how-to-generate-the-bom-and-centroid-file-from-kicad).
 You may also use a KiCad plug-in for this purpose such as [kicad-jlcpcb-tools](https://github.com/Bouni/kicad-jlcpcb-tools).

 ### Enclosure
-To change the hardware design of the enclosure, you need:
+To change the hardware design of the enclosure, you need either:
 * [Autodesk Fusion 360](https://www.kicad.org/download/) installed (Autodesk provides 30 day free trials and [free one-year educational access](https://www.autodesk.com/education/edu-software/overview?sorting=featured&filters=individual) to its products and services for eligible students, teachers and research staff);
-* [FreeCAD](https://www.freecadweb.org/), an open source alternative.
+* or [FreeCAD](https://www.freecadweb.org/), an open source alternative.

 The source files of the enclosure can be found in the folder [enclosure](./enclosure).
 We include both .f3d source files and .step source files we obtained after conversion.
 ## Features